 For more information about the SJRGRA see: SJGRA

-Flows for this reach come from the PG&E Kerchoff #1 powerhouse.
 The PG&E Kerchoff Project, FERC project No. 96 was last relicensed on Nov.
 8, 1979.
 The license expires on Nov.
 30, 2022.
 The project consists of the small Kerchoff dam &reservoir, and the two powerhouses.
 The generators at the two powerhouses have a combined rated maximum capacity of 174,075 KiloWatts.
+PG&E has informed Ferc in 2019 that they will no longer generate power at K1 and will officially decommission it.
+The building will remain and will be put to other purposes.
 Search for FERC documents related to Kerchoff at http://elibrary.ferc.gov/idmws/search/fercgensearch.asp In the Docket Number box, write P-96-* to do a wild card search for any documents related to Project 0096.

 The relicensing process typically starts about 4 years ahead of time, so will likely start in 2018.
-In this process, AW will advocate for scheduled releases from Kerchoff Dam to facilitate whitewater boating in Patterson Bend and Squaw Leap.
+In this process, AW will advocate for scheduled releases from Kerchoff Dam to facilitate whitewater boating in Patterson Bend, K1 to K2 and Millerton Bottoms.
 We will also advocate for real time flow information below Kerchoff #2 when Millerton is low enough for boating in the Millerton Bottoms section.

 Friends of the River Letter to Governor Schwarzenneger opposing new dams.